Series Review: Is this series worth your time? Does it get better as the novels progress? Or does it get worse? Find out below:

 Book Order: Connected

-Complete?: No, The Queen of Hearts is currently being published on Wattpad
+Complete?: No, Heartstrings is currently being published on Wattpad

 Genre: Young Adult, Coming of Age, Romance, Music, Realistic